Uncomment to install climdata in Google Colab or other environments

 extractor = ClimData(overrides=overrides)

-result = extractor.run_workflow(
+result = extractor.run_workflow(actions=seq)

 overrides = [